 Located on Wilshire Boulevard in front of the museum’s BP Pavilion, Urban Light is a large-scale assemblage sculpture by Chris Burden.
 The striking installation consists of 202 restored street lamps from the 1920s and 1930s - many of which lit the streets of Southern California.
 Celebrating its 10th anniversary in February 2018, Urban Light has become one of the most photographed cultural attractions in L.A., beckoning visitors with its ethereal glow well into the night.

-Situated in an urban plaza beyond a small grove of olive trees adjacent to The Broad, Otium was praised by Los Angeles Times food critic Jonathan Gold as “L.A.’s most ambitious restaurant in years.”
+Situated in an urban plaza beyond a small grove of olive trees adjacent to The Broad, Otium was praised by the late Los Angeles Times food critic Jonathan Gold as “L.A.’s most ambitious restaurant in years.”
 The striking indoor-outdoor space features a triple-height atrium, open kitchen and a mezzanine garden.
 Chef Timothy Hollingsworth, the former chef de cuisine at Thomas Keller’s celebrated French Laundry, interprets a wide range of global cuisines resulting in unforgettable meals.
-Discover more great restaurants near L.A. museums.

-Los Angeles has been called one of the most Instagrammed cities in the world, thanks in great part to the fantastic “cheese grater” on Grand Avenue, The Broad.
-One of L.A.'s newest icons, the contemporary art museum is free to the public and features Yayoi Kusama's Infinity Mirrored Room—The Souls of Millions of Light Years Away, along with exclusive exhibits that ignite the mind.
+Los Angeles has been called one of the most Instagrammed cities in the world, thanks in great part to futuristic buildings like The Broad on Grand Avenue.
+One of L.A.'s newer icons, the contemporary art museum features two of Yayoi Kusama's stunning Infinity Mirror Rooms - The Souls of Millions of Light Years Away and Longing For Eternity are sure to dazzle the mind.

 There's nothing in L.A. (or any city, for that matter) quite like Clifton's Republic, located in Downtown L.A.'s historic Broadway Theater District.
-For lunch, grab a vintage cafeteria tray and queue up for old school dishes, then find a table and dine in an enchanted forest setting.
-You can sip a classic cocktail at the Monarch Bar, in the shadow of a massive redwood tree; touch an actual five-billion year old meteorite at the Gothic Bar; or sail away to the Polynesian paradise of the Pacific Seas tiki bar.
-Learn the fascinating history and discover the modern experience of Clifton's, a true L.A. icon.
+You can sip a classic cocktail at the Monarch Bar, located in the shadow of a massive redwood tree; touch an actual five-billion-year-old meteorite at the Gothic Bar; or sail away to the Polynesian paradise of the Pacific Seas tiki bar.

 Located on Broadway across from the historic Grand Central Market, the stunning Bradbury Building has appeared in movies, TV, music videos, and is mentioned frequently in literature.
 Built in 1893, the building was featured prominently in the 1982 sci-fi classic Blade Runner.
 Film noir fans will recognize the Bradbury from films such as Chinatown (1974), D.O.A.
 (1950), and I, The Jury (1953).
 After admiring the intricately detailed architecture, be sure to take a selfie with the Charlie Chaplin statue that’s located near the lobby.